 Not all host plants are equally attractive across the board.
 Different species of butterfly rely on different host plants for the reproductive process and also prefer differing nectar sources.
 Gardeners hoping to design a butterfly garden might focus on a few key butterfly species they wish to attract, and select host and nectar plants accordingly.
 Another option is to simply plant a diverse selection of native plants and take pleasure in witnessing all the native butterflies that show up.

 Plants That Attract Monarch Butterflies

 Monarch butterflies tend to require no introduction.
 Although most people are aware of this species of butterfly, few are aware of their specific biology.
-Monarchs acquire protective chemicals from its host plant, the milkweed.
+Monarchs acquire protective chemicals from their host plant, the milkweed.
 Although Monarchs rely on milkweed flowers, they widely visit other flowering plants.
 They are skilled at getting the nectar out of flowers with their long proboscis, so they tend to stick to flowers with a long corolla (the tube where nectar is stored).

 - Milkweed species: Asclepias spp., A. syriaca, A. incarnate, A. tuberosa

 - Butterfly bush

 Simply put, without milkweed plants, there would be no monarch butterflies.
 Not only do the plants contain a chemical that protects monarch caterpillars when ingested, but they also attract adult butterflies when in bloom.
 Milkweeds produce bunches of small flowers and come in quite a few varieties of colors, from bright orange to pink and white.
 There are many species of milkweed, but some common varieties include Asclepias fascicularis, A. speciosa and A.cordifolia.

 The simple yet vibrant Siberian Wallflower gives off a fragrant aroma that is practically irresistible to bees and butterflies, including any passing monarch.
 These dazzling orange wallflowers are easy to grow in many types of soil and will create an unforgettable burst of color in any garden.
 Their smell and bright color make them a butterfly guarantee.

 Brazilian Vervain Verbena